Ever how to interpret the condition, edition, and other terms included in the description of a book for sale? Here we’ll unravel the mystery.

 Some people collect bookplates (either loose or attached to books), often concentrating on those owned by notable people, or by designed by famous artists.

-A poem printed on a single sheet of paper.
 It may be as simple as a photocopy, but may be offset or letterpress printed.
 A broadside can be as small as business-card size, or as large as a poster.
 Two common sizes are 5.5″ x 8.5″ and 8.5″ x 11.”
 Broadsides are often signed and almost always limited.

 A very heavy, durable woven cloth, usually made of cotton or linen, used to bind library books.
 It’s often impregnated with a type of glue or other substance which serves as a stiffener and protective coating.
 Buckram is also sometimes often found on non-library books (especially antique ones).